vinceskahan/v5wiki/weathersleuth.md

 Wireless means wireless reception from the weather sensors. **It does NOT have WiFi.**
 Connection to your router/network is via ethernet.

-It is essentially a weather station to ethernet bridge, and shares commonality with some other brands although it seems the firmware varies across various brands & models as to how easy or difficult it is to integrate with WeeWX - accomplished by changing the default upload site from \(usually\) Weather Underground or capturing data packets.
+It is essentially a weather station to ethernet bridge, and shares commonality with some other models \(eg Acurite Bridge, Fine Offset HP1000/WH2600, OS LW301/LW302, or LaCross GW1000U\)

-In the case of the Aercus WeatherSleuth, the firmware allows you to easily specify a custom location to send the data.
+Although it seems the firmware varies across various brands & models as to how easy or difficult it is to integrate with WeeWX - accomplished by changing the default upload site from \(usually\) Weather Underground or capturing data packets - In the case of the Aercus WeatherSleuth the firmware allows you to easily specify a custom location to send the data.

 ### The weather station